robrwo/Plack-Middleware-TrafficAdvice/README.md

 This does not validate that the ["data"](#data) string or ["file"](#file) contains valid JSON, or that the JSON conforms to the specification.

+# SUPPORT FOR OLDER PERL VERSIONS

+This module requires Perl v5.8.5 or later.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO

 [https://github.com/buettner/private-prefetch-proxy/blob/main/traffic-advice.md](https://github.com/buettner/private-prefetch-proxy/blob/main/traffic-advice.md)